 Prices have been slowly rising in China for years, as the Yuan becomes stronger against Western currencies, and China grows as a superpower.
-Although it’s not as cheap as countries in South-East Asia, it’s still cheap by Western standards.
+And, although it’s not as cheap as countries in South-East Asia, it’s still cheap by Western standards.

-The Nanjing Road shops are perfect for treating yourself during a layover in Shanghai, as well as for presents friends and family at home.
+The Nanjing Road shops are perfect for treating yourself during a stopover in Shanghai.
+As well as buying presents for friends and family at home.
 Oh and snacks for your next flight… All the snacks!

 For the western end of Nanjing Road, travel to People’s Square metro station and navigate to Exit 19.
 For the eastern end, you can travel to East Nanjing Road station (Exits 2 and 7).
 And at the far eastern end of Nanjing Road is The Bund.

 The street’s pedestrianisation means it’s easy to go back and forth between shops.
-Although watch out for the land train, like the ones you get on British seafronts.
-If you’ve shopped til you dropped, and need to get the station, this is for you!
+Although, watch out for the land train, like the ones you get on British seafronts.
+If you’ve shopped until you dropped, and need to get to the station, this is for you!

 Booking layovers in Shanghai?
-If you’re just have a daytime layover, check out this one-day itinerary for seeing the best of Shanghai.
+If you just have a daytime layover, check out this one-day itinerary for seeing the best of Shanghai.